5.1 No Smoking, Vaping or use of Tobacco Products

 - The Board of Trustees reserves the right to establish limitations on multiple uses of the room by any organization. a.
 Reservations may not be made for more than three (3) successive months without specific authorization of the Library Director. b.
 Reservations may not be made for more than two (2) days per month without specific authorization of the Library Director.

 - The room will be available during, and outside of, regular library hours.
-The regular hours being Monday through Thursday 10-7:30, Friday 10-4:30 and Saturday and Sunday 12-4:30.
+The regular hours being Monday through Thursday 9-7, Friday and Saturday 9-5.
 Use of the room outside library hours must be obtained by special permission from the Library Board or Designee at least ten (10) days in advance of the meeting.

 - Reservations for the room should be made at least ten (10) days prior to the scheduled program and no more than 3 months in advance.
 The organization or business should indicate in their registration if they need the AV equipment or kitchenette and whether tables and/or chairs are required.